Khairun-Nahar-Munne/rentFrontend/Readme.md

 ```

 - `conf/`: Contains configuration files
-- `controllers/`: Contains the logic for handling API requests (fetcing and store data from booking.com api and fetch the data from local database)
+- `controllers/`: Contains the logic for handling API requests
 - `routers/`: Defines the routing for the application
 - `models/`: Define structure of the data of database
 - `main.go`: The entry point of the application